timunie/Ava-ApiTests/website/docs/P_Avalonia_Platform_Screen_Bounds.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Platform/Screen.cs#L79" title="View the source code">View Source</a>

 #### Property Value
+PixelRect

+##
-PixelRectThis generally is the raw pixel counts in both the X and Y direction.
+This generally is the raw pixel counts in both the X and Y direction.

 ## See Also